SAP/ui5-uiveri5/docs/config/parameters.md

 };
 ```

-Override from command line or define new params
+Override from command line or define new params:
 ```
 $ uiveri5 --params.someKey=redefineSomeValue --params.anotherKey.anotherSecondLevelKey=anotherSecondLevelValue
 ```

-## Using paramaters in test
+## Using Paramaters in Test
 ```javascript
 if('should check something',function(){
   if(browser.testrunner.config.params.someKey) {